Movement for European Reform

-The Movement for European Reform, abbreviated to MER, was a pan-European alliance of national centre-right political parties with conservative, pro-free market and Eurosceptic inclinations.
+The Movement for European Reform (MER) was a centre-right European political alliance with conservative, pro-free market and Eurosceptic inclinations.
 It consisted of the Conservative Party of the United Kingdom and the Civic Democratic Party of the Czech Republic.

 Founded on 13 July 2006, MER was created as a precursor to the Alliance of European Conservatives and Reformists (AECR) and European Conservatives and Reformists (ECR), a political group in the European Parliament that was launched in June 2009 following European elections.
 Its operations folded into the ECR and the AECR later that year.

 History

 MER was formed as an interim measure to function outside the European Parliament until a new group could be formed within it after the 2009 elections.
 Until then, its MEPs continued as members of the now-dissolved ED subgroup within the broader EPP-ED group.

-Since its launch, it was unclear as to whether the MER would remain a simple pan-European alliance or apply for official recognition as a political party at European level (sometimes called a Europarty).
-The body's founding statement expressly offered membership to parties from non-EU member states, a characteristic of other Europarties, and its commitment to fight the 2009 election together suggested an appetite for recognition.
+Since its launch, it was unclear as to whether the MER would remain a simple pan-European alliance or apply for official recognition as a European political party.
+The body's founding statement expressly offered membership to parties from non-EU member states, a characteristic of other European political parties, and its commitment to fight the 2009 election together suggested an appetite for recognition.

 After the 2009 European election, members of the MER initiated the European Conservatives and Reformists Group, a new political group in the European Parliament.

 The MER website stopped being updated in 2007 and, in June 2009, the British Conservative Shadow Foreign Secretary William Hague said that the MER's aims and activities would be folded into the new European Parliamentary group.